xiyuansun/realEstAnalytics/README.md

 Calling the Zillow API from R
 -----------------------------

 You can get basic information on a property based on its address using `GetDeepSearchResults`.
 The return is a dataframe with the property's estimated value as well as other characteristics (i.e., bedrooms, bathrooms, etc.).
-To get results for more than one address at once, we recommend `GetDeepSearchResults_dataframe` rather than using an `apply()` or other mapping function.
+To get results for more than one address at once, we recommend `GetDeepSearchResults_dataframe` rather than using an `apply()` or other mapping function, because some addresses have multiple properties.

 ``` r
 GetDeepSearchResults('2902 Wood St.', city='Ames',state='IA', zipcode=50014,